Tyrn/wei/the-insider-en.typ

      He looked  at himself suddenly with the  peasant's eyes.
-He looked at a well  dressed alien coming  out of the world that all the people, who worked well and obeyed the authorities, would go to after death - and he looked  at this half bare destitute village where no  phones  existed  but news about a car  that  could be  stripped  spread quickly without the  phone,  where  no toilets  existed but  mortars  were available, and everybody knew everything but would  say nothing  about his neighbors -  and he  realized  with  utter clarity that even if the night adepts  had stripped the car in  the view  of the whole village and it probably had happened  this way, not all the police in the world would be able to find out who had done this.
+He looked at a well  dressed alien coming  out of the world that all the people, who worked well and obeyed the authorities, would go to after death---and he looked  at this half bare destitute village where no  phones  existed  but news about a car  that  could be  stripped  spread quickly without the  phone,  where  no toilets  existed but  mortars  were available, and everybody knew everything but would  say nothing  about his neighbors---and he  realized  with  utter clarity that even if the night adepts  had stripped the car in  the view  of the whole village and it probably had happened  this way, not all the police in the world would be able to find out who had done this.